A Complete Guide to Finding the Perfect Thermostat Settings for Your Home

 When it comes down to increasing your thermostat in summer or lowering it in winter, it all depends on how much heat or chill you can tolerate.
 With every one-degree change in your thermostat setting, you can increase your savings.

 Blasting cold arctic air from your air conditioner is a favorite during the summer heat; however, it can result in an unwanted bill shock.
 While the lower the thermostat setting is, the more cooler your house gets.
 However, you still need to find the perfect balance between comfort and energy conservation.

-A thermostat setting between 76 and 78 F is recommended during the daytime in summer.
-If you’re not used to the heat, making the 1-degree change a day or even a week.
-This can help get your body adjusted.
+A thermostat setting of 78 F is recommended during the daytime in summer when you are at home.
+If you’re not used to the heat, making the 1-degree change a day or even a week can help get your body adjusted.
 It is also not ideal for keeping the same setting throughout the day as outdoor temperature changes.
 Programmable thermostats or smart controllers help with this by automating the best temperature settings and thus saving on your bills.

 Daytime Winter Thermostat Setting

 In a typical US winter, your thermostat should be set between 68-72 F when you are at home.
 This particular range is the ideal balance of comfort, convenience, and energy efficiency.
 You can adjust this range according to your comfort level.
 To reduce the electricity cost, consider reducing the temperature by one degree every week; this gradual change will not disturb your comfort level and will save you money in the long run.

 According to the US Department of Energy estimates, you can save a whopping 10% annually by turning the thermostat back 7-10 degrees from the usual settings for 8 hours a day.

 The nights are usually cooler than the days, which brings about a significant change in your atmosphere.
 While we cover the best temperature for the night during various seasons, you might be interested in learning more about the ideal sleeping temperature.

 Night-Time Thermostat Setting for Summer